-Power steering fluid

-Radiator recovery system reservoir level

-Master cylinder brake fluid - Electrolyte level of batteries Windshield washer reservoir level - b.
-Inspect wheel lugs for tightness.
-Examine all tires for road damage, then inflate to the proper pressures as recommended in the Chassis Operator's Manual.
+- Plan your route carefully.
+Consult maps and guidebooks (available at most bookstands and newsstands) to become aware beforehand of any road conditions, campsite availability, and other circumstances. - BE SURE ALL EQUIPMENT IS SERVICED AND READY FOR TRAVEL.
+Check the following items. - a.
+Check all fluids including: Mini home engine crankcase oil Transmission fluid Power steering fluid Radiator recovery system reservoir level Master cylinder brake fluid Electrolyte level of batteries Windshield washer reservoir level - tires for road damage, then inflate to the proper pressures as recommended in the Chassis Operator's Manual.
 In using your Chassis Operator's Manual, note that tire pressures are given for cold tires which are to be used under normal driving and load conditions, and also for unusual operating or load conditions. - c.
 Check oil level in the generator power plant (if installed).
 Refer to instructions and maintenance manual provided by the generator manufacturer for other pre-use service requirements applicable to this equipment.
-Check that extra oil and other service supplies are provided for the generator power plant if the motor home is to be used for extended periods. - d.
+Check that extra oil and other service supplies are provided for the generator power plant if the mini home is to be used for extended periods. - d.
 Check that jack, jack handle, and lug wrench are properly stowed. - e.
 Check that the 115-volt power cord is properly stowed in compartment.
 A power supply cord adapter will be required in some camping areas.
 Be sure to use adapters which provide proper electrical ground. - f.
 Check that a serviceable fire extinguisher is secured in the mounting bracket. - g.
 Verify that all items you plan to take are on board.

-NOTE: Be sure the weight of passengers, equipment, and supplies does not cause your motor home to exceed axle loads and overall vehicle loads for which it was designed.
+NOTE: Be sure the weight of passengers, equipment, and supplies does not cause your mini home to exceed axle loads and overall vehicle loads for which it was designed.
 If in doubt, weigh the vehicle at a public scale.
 See paragraph on "Weighing."

 - h.
 Check that accessories, such as a plastic sewer hose with the necessary fittings and a water supply line (such as garden-hose type approved for 125 psi) are on board.
 (It may be desirable to check ahead with specific campsites where you plan to stop for any special adapters which may be required.) - j.
 Fill fresh water tank, if required.
-(Refer to Plumbing Section.) - Check to see that drain-line cap and holdingtank knife valve(s) are closed and secured.
+(Refer to Plumbing Section.) - Check to see that drain-line cap and holding-tank knife valve(s) are closed and secured.
 Add a holding-tank chemical to a few gallons of water in your body-waste holding tank.
-(Refer to Plumbing Section.) - Check all stop lights, running lights, and other vehicle safety items. - Put motor home contents in "travel" condition. - a.
-Secure any loose objects which could shift while traveling. - Secure refrigerator contents (place lids on all containers holding liquids, for example) then secure locking latch on refrigerator door. - c.
+(Refer to Plumbing Section.) - Check all stop lights, running lights, and other vehicle safety items. - Put mini home contents in "travel" condition. - a.
+Secure any loose objects which could shift while traveling. - b.
+Secure refrigerator contents (place lids on all containers holding liquids, for example) then secure locking latch on refrigerator door. - c.
 Be sure all cabinets have the contents secured and the doors latched. - d.
-Be sure all exterior doors are closed and locked. - Adjust the driver's seat to the most comfortable position, then adjust the side-view mirrors for maximum visibility. - Fill the fuel tank(s) and give special attention to the operation of the fuel tank switch-over valve (when the optional auxiliary fuel tank is installed) (see Figure 2).
-Your motor home is designed to use only the fuel recommended in the Chassis Operator's Manual.
-It is recommended that you use fuel from the auxiliary tank first.
-Never run a fuel tank completely dry when driving since it can cause the engine to stall and may result in a delay in restarting the engine when switching to the main fuel tank.
+Be sure all exterior doors are closed and locked. - Adjust the driver's seat to the most comfortable position, then adjust the side-view mirrors for maximum visibility. - Fill the fuel tank(s) and give special attention to the operation of the fuel tank switch-over valve (when the optional auxiliary fuel tank is installed)

+Your mini home is designed to use only the fuel recommended in the Chassis Opera tor's Manual.
+It is recommended that you use fue from the auxiliary tank first.
+Never run a fuel tank completely dry when driving since it can cause the engine to stall and may result in a delay in restart ing the engine when switching to the main fue tank.

-ALWAYS EXTINGUISH PILOT LIGHTS AND OPEN FLAMES ON APPLIANCES BEFORE FILLING YOUR GASOLINE TANK(S) AND LP TANK.
+ALWAYS EXTINGUISH PILOT LIGHTS AND OPEN FLAMES ON APPLIANCES BEFORE FILLING YOUR GASOLINE TANK(S).